In This Post:

 Maybe you used to wait tables as a side job.
 How about the dream where four tables just got sat at once, you forgot to ring in food for a table that has been there for 30 minutes, and you drop a tray of drinks on your way out of the kitchen.Just because it is a new, cool looking tech tool, doesn't mean it deserves a place in your classroom.
 Click To Tweet

 Stress dreams are brutal, aren’t they?
 One particular one that drives me crazy is a stress dream I have about working in a school where technology integration is ineffective and even detrimental to student learning.
 Call me a nerd, but that is what I stress dream about.
+I know that tech support is just around the corner now, with IT Support Cardiff services, amongst others, are there for us.
+However, I’m not dreaming about it so my anxiety and stress culminate into one massive stress-dream ball.

 So, without further ado, here are the top five mistakes that are on my mind (and in my dreams) when it comes to technology integration.